statius10kx/instance-tui-dashboard/README.md

 # Multi-Instance TUI Dashboard Boilerplate

 A lightweight terminal dashboard for spinning up and watching dozens of spam-bot instances at once.
 Built with Go and Bubble Tea.
+Uses dummy data.

 ## Why this exists
 My original Python script handled a few testnet spammers, but scaling to 100 instances was messy.
 Rewriting the workers plus a tiny TUI in Go keeps everything in one terminal window.